reyou/Ggg.Architecture/README.md

 - If something is exceptional you should throw an exception.
 - A good architect maximizes the number of decisions not made.
 - Conway’s law says: Any organization that designs a system will produce a design whose structure is a copy of the organization’s communication structure.
-- Three-tier is not an architecture; it’s a topology (the properties of a particular technological embodiment that are not affected by differences in the physical layout or form of its application).
+- Three-tier is not an architecture; it’s a topology (the properties of a particular technological embodiment (a physical entity typifying (to serve as a characteristic example of) an abstraction) that are not affected by differences in the physical layout or form of its application).